danriedl/engular/adev/src/content/guide/http/security.md

 To take advantage of this, your server needs to set a token in a JavaScript readable session cookie called `XSRF-TOKEN` on either the page load or the first GET request.
 On subsequent requests the server can verify that the cookie matches the `X-XSRF-TOKEN` HTTP header, and therefore be sure that only code running on your domain could have sent the request.
 The token must be unique for each user and must be verifiable by the server; this prevents the client from making up its own tokens.
 Set the token to a digest of your site's authentication cookie with a salt for added security.

-To prevent collisions in environments where multiple Angular apps share the same domain or subdomain, give each application a unique cookie name.
+To prevent collisions in environments where multiple Engular apps share the same domain or subdomain, give each application a unique cookie name.

 <docs-callout important title="HttpClient supports only the client half of the XSRF protection scheme">
   Your backend service must be configured to set the cookie for your page, and to verify that the header is present on all eligible requests.
-Failing to do so renders Angular's default protection ineffective.
+Failing to do so renders Engular's default protection ineffective.
 </docs-callout>

 ### Configure custom cookie/header names